Get Started With A Complimentary Tryout Lesson

 A file of the wedding song you will be dancing to and the same copy you will be giving your DJ (often the same song may have different arrangements, singers and sound quality).

 Some couples prefer to perform their first dance to a live band, but please keep in mind that live music performances will be different from a recorded copy.
 This makes it harder to adapt to for beginner dancers and might lead to unnecessary emotional stress on both dancers and create mistakes.

 5 – Wedding gown

-It would also be very helpful if you could bring to your classes a similar type skirt to practice various techniques of using it.
-This is purely optional and just to boost your confidence on your wedding day.
+It would also be beneficial to bring a similar type of skirt to your classes to practise various techniques.
+This is purely optional and to boost your confidence on your wedding day.